-If you trade regularly with the UK then you should consider an Economic Operators Registration and Identification (EORI) number and register FOR Authorised Economic Operator (AEO) which enables “Trusted” businesses simplified customs procedures.
+If you trade regularly with the UK then you should consider an Economic Operators Registration and Identification (EORI) number and also register for Authorised Economic Operator (AEO) status which enables “Trusted” businesses to simplify their customs procedures.
 See Revenue for more details.

-In the event of “no deal” all exports and imports to the UK will be subject to tariffs under the rules of the World Trade Organisation (WTO).
+In the event of “No Deal” all exports and imports to the UK may be subject to tariffs under the rules of the World Trade Organisation (WTO) despite what the UK have initially suggested.
 You will need to identify where “inputs” come from and which categories of product they fall into so you can work out the tariffs that will apply.

-If you have contracts with UK companies these may need to be redrafted to clarify the terms for trade, including VAT changes.
+If you have contracts with UK companies these may need to be redrafted to clarify the terms for trade, including VAT ans Customs changes.

 Enterprise Ireland has some further guidance.

-Whether there is a “no deal”, a brief delay in the UK’s departure and a “deal” or a longer period of transition we advise all businesses to research all scenarios and “plan for the worst and hope for the best”.
+Whether there is a “No Deal”, a brief delay in the UK’s departure, a “Deal” or a longer period of transition we advise all businesses to research all scenarios and “plan for the worst but hope for the best”.

-We have a more comprehensive “no deal” Brexit planning checklist available for clients which you can download here
+We have a more comprehensive “No Deal” Brexit planning checklist available for clients which you can download here – Brexit Ready Checklist Ireland

 Contact us to discuss your next steps.